MartijnDwars/metaborg.github.io/spoofax/editor-services/menus.md

 The available options on actions are as follows:

- - `(meta)` makes the actions only available to meta-programmars (i.e. they are not available when the plugin is deployed to end-users).
+ - `(meta)` makes the actions only available to meta-programmers (i.e. they are not available when the plugin is deployed to end-users).
  - `(openeditor)` indicates an editor should be opened with the result.
  - `(realtime)` indicates that the resulting editor should be updated in real-time as the source file is edited.
  - `(source)` applies the action to the source AST and not the analyzed one.